 The list of conditions is reviewed annually by the ASPREN management committee, and an annual report is published.

-For 1999, 12 conditions are being monitored, seven of which are related to communicable diseases issues.
+For 2000, 14 conditions are being monitored, five of which are related to communicable diseases issues.

-These include first attendance for an episode of influenza, rubella, measles, chickenpox, gastroenteritis, post operative wound sepsis and asthma (which is included because exacerbations can be related to respiratory infection).
+These include first attendance for an episode of influenza, chickenpox, gastroenteritis and gastroenteritis with stool culture.
+ADT immunisations will also be recorded.